YangVincent/aeonneo-old/content/ccc.md

 a way for me to find high quality content to best fulfill the intent.

-For example, one category might be comics, read with the intent to let me relax and laugh, so high quality content might come from the Far Side or Calvin & Hobbes.high quality content might come from the Far Side or Calvin & Hobbes.
+For example, one category might be comics, read with the intent to let me relax and laugh, so high quality content might come from the Far Side or Calvin & Hobbes.

 #### Reading
 I read to be entertained for short periods of time (short stories and r/AITA; <20 minutes),